 “Textbook Extrovert”

-Someone who loves the energy created when people come together.
+Someone who thrives off the energy created when people come together.

 From the school of hard-working Millennials and raised on nineties television, this media freelancer is ready to bring her original ideas to life while sharing her unique perspective on life as a fan girl and freelance professional in the real and virtual worlds.